toenu23/angular-simplewizard/README.md

 ## angular-simplewizard
-A simple wizard directive for angular.js (who would have thought?)
+A simple wizard directive for angular.js

 It's easy to use and fully customize-able and allows you to setup complex multi-step forms with diverging/converging branches.